View Document Text

 P a g e | 17

-Advisor Services any specific amount of business (assets in custody or trading commissions).
-In some cases, clients
+Services any specific amount of business (assets in custody or trading commissions).
+In some cases, Clients could pay

-could pay more for custody and execution through the custodian we recommend than through others.
-We review the
+more for custody and execution through the custodian we recommend than through others.
+We review the capacities

-capacities and costs of Schwab regularly to ensure that our clients are receiving quality executions and competitive
+and costs of Schwab regularly to ensure that our Clients are receiving quality executions and competitive pricing, as

 Aggregation

-and sales and other transactions in the same or similar securities or instruments for other clients of ours.
-When
+sales and other transactions in the same or similar securities or instruments for other Clients of ours.
+When we

-we aggregate transactions, the actual prices applicable to the aggregated transactions will be averaged, and the
+aggregate transactions, the actual prices applicable to the aggregated transactions will be averaged, and the account

-account will be deemed to have purchased or sold its proportionate share of the securities or instruments involved at
+will be deemed to have purchased or sold its proportionate share of the securities or instruments involved at the

-the average price obtained.
+average price obtained.
 Any aggregation of trades will be consistent with our duty to seek best execution.
+Stock

-Stock exchange regulations may in certain instances prevent the executing broker-dealer from delivering to the
+exchange regulations may in certain instances prevent the executing broker-dealer from delivering to the account a

-account a confirmation slip with respect to its participation in the aggregated transaction and, in such event, we
+confirmation slip with respect to its participation in the aggregated transaction and, in such event, we will advise you

-will advise you in writing of any purchase or disposition of instruments for the account with respect to any such
+in writing of any purchase or disposition of instruments for the account with respect to any such aggregated

-aggregated transaction.
-We will direct that confirmations of any transactions effected for the account will be
+transaction.
+We will direct that confirmations of any transactions effected for the account will be sent, in

 Trade Errors

-trade error.
-If a trade error results in a loss, we will absorb the loss so it will not be borne by the client.
-If the error
+error.
+If a trade error results in a loss, we will absorb the loss so it will not be borne by the Client.
+If the error results in

-results in a gain, we will retain it and at the end of each year, any positive amounts attributable to trade errors will
+a gain, we will retain it and at the end of each year, any positive amounts attributable to trade errors will be donated to

 Directed Brokerage